julianstephens/photo-gallery/SITE.md

 # Photo Gallery 5000

-Photo Gallery 5000 is a full-stack gallery management tool optimized for Discord-style communities that need to ingest large photo drops, curate them per guild, and expose them through a clean browser UI.
+Photo Gallery 5000 is a full-stack gallery management tool optimized for Discord communities that need to ingest large photo drops, curate them per guild, and expose them through a clean browser UI.

 ## Repository Overview